Cliff and I absolutely can't resist buying good liquidation items to sell on Amazon FBA.

 Today I want to present one of our own liquidation sourcing trips as a case study.
 You'll see how we came about this very profitable opportunity to turn a $2,500 investment into $8,500 profit.

 On our usual shopping day, a Monday, Cliff and I were planning a trip to one of our regular liquidation stores.
 We had recently had good sales on a test-buy of some sunscreen multi-packs and we wanted to buy more inventory.

 After we have a successful test-buy, we are usually ready to go deep on an item.
 We decided to call the store to ask about the sunscreen before taking the trip.
 Even though I had not talked to the store owner at this particular store in a while, I thought “what the heck” and just called him up to chat.

 After chatting with him for a few minutes he invited us to come to his warehouse the next day to check out some of the stuff he thought would be “perfect” for us.
 And he let us know that he had plenty of the sunscreen in stock too.

 When we arrived, we were shown around the warehouse to look at the new products they had in stock and then taken to the room where they kept all of the “higher end items”.
-These were the items that they didn't want to put into the salvage store because they wouldn't get the most $ for them, so they were testing the waters on eBay.
-If you know our buying style, we are actually looking for the items that appear to have no “extra value”.
-So, we thanked them for showing us the higher end stuff and went back to dig for some treasures in the warehouse!
+These were the items that they didn't want to put into the salvage store because they wouldn't get the most money for them.
+They were testing these items out on eBay instead of selling them in-store.

 There were a few items that they had in case lots that were exactly what we were looking for.
 After we showed them all of the items we were interested in, we talked prices and then counted up quantities for each item.